Funding Supports Schools, Libraries, Municipal Centers, First Responder Vehicles and Equipment, Other Community Needs

 Agriculture Secretary Sonny Perdue today announced that USDA invested in nearly 400 projects to provide essential services for more than 7 million people in rural areas across the country in Fiscal Year 2017.

 “Partnering with our small towns and cities to support essential services that rural residents need is one way USDA is facilitating prosperity in rural America,” Perdue said.
-“These investments will help communities significantly improve their schools, hospitals and public safety facilities and improve the quality of life.”
+“USDA’s investments will help communities significantly improve their schools, hospitals and public safety facilities, and improve the quality of life.”

 USDA infused $1.5 billion into rural areas in 2017 through the Community Facilities Direct Loan Program for projects such as schools, libraries, municipal centers, first responder vehicles and equipment, social service buildings, recreational activities and other community needs.
-These investments are helping improve the lives of nearly 7 million rural residents.
+These investments are helping nearly 7 million rural residents.